aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/optimizing-png-files/set-png-file-resolution/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Change PNG resolution java using Aspose.PSD
+# Change PNG Resolution in Java with Aspose.PSD API

 ## Introduction
 If you need to **change PNG resolution java** quickly and reliably, you’re in the right place.
 In this tutorial we’ll walk through the exact steps required to adjust PNG file resolution with Aspose.PSD for Java.
 Whether you’re building a batch‑processing tool, a web service, or just polishing a few assets, the same approach works everywhere.
 Grab your favorite IDE, and let’s get started!